midlantica/LovelyBunchOfCoconuts/content/quotes/Thomas-Sowell/Multiculturalism-like-the-caste-system-Thomas-Sowell.md

 ---
-title: "Multiculturalism, like the caste system"
+title: 'Multiculturalism, like the caste system'
 ---

 ## "Multiculturalism, like the caste system, tends to freeze people where the accident of birth has placed them."